DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 plug-ins directory ( `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns`
 on Windows or
 `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`
 on macOS).
-Copy the contents of `src/RhinoToSlicer/` directly into that folder.
+Copy the contents of `src/plugin/` into that folder so Rhino sees the expected `dev` subdirectory.
 Launch Rhino, enable the plug-in if necessary, and run the `SendToPrusa` command once to store the PrusaSlicer path.

 ## Usage